Pro wrestling 'essential' under Florida governor's order - WHIZ News

 “With some conversation with the governor’s office, regarding the governor’s order, they were deemed an essential business.
 Therefore, they were allowed to remain open,” Demings said in Orlando.

-The governor’s office didn’t immediately respond to an email inquiry.
-The amended list of essential businesses also added mental health employees and theme park workers needed to take care of animals and maintain the property.
+The amended list of essential businesses also added mental health and drug addiction counseling, as well theme park workers needed to take care of animals and maintain the property.

+DeSantis said Tuesday that the state had been approached by businesses including Disney and WWE seeking the essential business exemptions, and that he would consider additional requests as long as the activities can abide by safety guidelines.

 It seems that point may be moot, since the NBA suspended its season on March 11 and the NHL quickly followed suit.
 Teams have said it would take several weeks to get players ready to compete again, and NBA Commissioner Adam Silver has said it will not be possible to make any decisions about the possible resumption of this season until at least May.